-- In a compulsory licensing and case concerning patents on an ulcer drug, the UK awarded a 45 percent royalty for a compulsory license for the drug, while the Philippines chose to issue a 2.5 percent royalty.
-Japan, in a related case, issued a 3.5 percent royalty on the same patents. - In the 1970s and 1980s, Canada maintained the world's most active program for compulsory licensing of medicines.
-It generally set royalties at 4 percent. - The United States issues compulsory licenses through a number of programs and under a number of laws, including for government use of patents and to remedy anti-competitive practices.
-Historically, U.S. royalties for government use have ranged around 6 percent (but much lower in some important cases), though they have moved higher in recent years.
-Royalties for licenses issued to remedy anti-competitive practices are typically low, and frequently zero. - In recent years, a number of countries have issued compulsory licenses on HIV/AIDS drugs.
-Malaysia set a royalty rate of 4 percent for such licenses; Mozambique established a 2 percent royalty; Zambia set a 2.5 percent royalty; and Indonesia arrived at 0.5 percent royalty.
+- In a compulsory licensing case concerning patents on an ulcer drug, the United Kingdom of Great Britain and Northern Ireland awarded a 45% royalty for a compulsory licence for the drug, while the Philippines chose to issue a 2.5% royalty.
+Japan, in a related case, issued a 3.5% royalty on the same patents. - In the 1970s and 1980s, Canada maintained the world's most active programme for compulsory licensing of medicines.
+It generally set royalties at 4%. - The United States of America issues compulsory licences through a number of programmes and under a number of laws, including for government use of patents and to remedy anti-competitive practices.
+Historically, United States royalties for government use have ranged around 6% (but much lower in some important cases), though they have moved higher in recent years.
+Royalties for licences issued to remedy anti-competitive practices are typically low, and frequently zero. - In recent years, a number of countries have issued compulsory licences on HIV/AIDS drugs.
+Malaysia set a royalty rate of 4% for such licences; Mozambique established a 2% royalty; Zambia set a 2.5% royalty; and Indonesia arrived at 0.5% royalty.

-The TRIPS rules, when taken together with the Doha Declaration on TRIPS and Public Health, present a challenge for policy makers.
-On the one hand, the TRIPS requires payment of "adequate" remuneration to right owners, taking into account the "economic value of the authorization," and in some cases, 19 requires prior negotiation on "reasonable commercial terms and conditions."
-On the other hand, the Doha Declaration on TRIPS and Public Health calls upon Members to implement their domestic laws in a manner that promotes "access to medicine for all."
+The TRIPS rules, when taken together with the Doha Declaration on the TRIPS Agreement and Public Health, present a challenge for policy makers.
+On the one hand, the TRIPS Agreement requires payment of "adequate" remuneration to right owners, taking into account the "economic value of the authorization" and, in some cases, 19 requires prior negotiation on "reasonable commercial terms and conditions".
+On the other hand, the Doha Declaration on the TRIPS Agreement and Public Health calls upon Members to implement their domestic laws in a manner that promotes "access to medicines for all".